Law Office Of Ben Carrasco PLLC 1

 What is a Domestic Partnership in Texas?

 However, Texas domestic partnerships do not come with all the same marital rights.
 For example, it does not automatically establish shared community property rights; this could mean that assets acquired individually are not considered joint property.
-Neither do such arrangements establish paternity nor standing in custody and support matters.
+Neither do such arrangements establish paternity nor stand in custody and support matters.

 What Cities and Counties in Texas Recognize Domestic Partnerships?